what is a heart murmur?

 Although, there is one exception.
 Heartworm disease.
 Heartworms can cause life long damage to the heart.
 It is completely preventable.
 Keeping your dog on year-round heartworm preventatives can protect them from getting this deadly disease.

 The goal is early diagnosis and treatment.
-Yearly veterinarian exams (every 6 months is even better if one of the above-mentioned breeds) can help catch the disease early and treatment can begin to prolong the progression.
+Yearly veterinarian exams (every 6 months is recommended for Chihuahuas) can help catch the disease early and treatment can begin to prolong the progression.

 During the visit, your veterinarian will listen to your dog’s heart for murmurs or irregular rhythms.
 If any are detected additional tests may be done.
 X-rays, ultrasounds, or ECGs may determine the cause and the right treatment.
 Starting treatment early can improve your dog’s quality of life as well as extend his life expectancy.

-My Pebbles has been on medication and we get routine x-rays annually to keep an eye on the progression.
-See: Update On Pebbles and DCM.
+My Pebbles was on medication from age 6 to age 14 when she passed and we got routine x-rays bi-annually to keep an eye on the progression.

 While CBD oil will not cure heart disease, it certainly can promote cardiovascular health.
 How?